ibm-cloud-docs/vpc/fl-analyze.md

 LIMIT 100
 ```

 To see which of your vNICs received the most HTTPS traffic in the last seven days, use this query.
-It counts the number of packets that are sent and groups them by `target_ip`, and returns the top 10.
+It counts the number of packets that are sent and groups them by `target_ip`, and returns the first 10.
 You can check which vNIC sent the most traffic by sorting by `packets_sent`.

 The `where` condition maps to columns that are part of the object names.
-By restricting columns that are encoded in the object name,
-the query can be run quickly because objects can be pruned before reading their content.
+By restricting columns that are encoded in the object name, the query can be run quickly because you can prune objects before you read their content.

-You should always include a similar clause when querying large amounts of flow logs.
+You need to include a similar clause when you query large amounts of flow logs.
 {: note}